 What is Autocratic Leadership?

-Autocratic leadership is a management style in which one person has complete authority.
+Autocratic leadership is a management style in which one person has total authority.

 These leaders create a highly regulated workplace.
-They make all decisions independently, decide on workplace methods and processes, and accept full responsibility for an initiative’s success or failure.
+They make all decisions independently.
+They decide on workplace techniques and processes.
+They accept full responsibility for an initiative’s success or failure.

 It may not come as a surprise, but this is no longer a popular leadership style.
 Still, there are times when this style is most applicable and appropriate.